 The next step is to finalize and build out the plan.

-Make a Decision on What Approach to Use
+Make a Decision on Which Approach to Use

 Let’s say you’ve come up with five or six really good ideas that are all well-considered, quantifiable and exciting – well done – a lot of the hard work is complete.

 The next part is probably the most important – you need to decide where to start.
 As we’ve mentioned, most restaurant marketing plans unravel and then get placed at the bottom of the priority list.
 It’s important to build some momentum with small wins and start to feel good about marketing.